-The projected personnel and financial resources needed for each of these programs and projects for FY 2013 are summarized in Tables 2 and 3 of Section IV of this plan.
+The projected personnel and financial resources needed for each of these programs and projects for FY 2014 are summarized in Tables 2 and 3 of Section IV of this plan.
+Tables 4, 5, and 6 in Section V summarize the projected personnel, expenditures, and revenues for the next five fiscal years.